“I was ready to revisit The Addams Family again anyway, but by reading this extraordinary book, my visit cannot come soon enough”

 Most people are aware of The Addams Family in one way or another.
-Whether it’s from the classic black and white television show (Guilty!), the Barry Sonnenfeld pair of films, the made for tv movie ‘Addams Family Reunion‘ or the new animated version of the property, somewhere down the years, we have encountered them in our lives.
+Whether it’s from the classic black and white television show (Guilty!), the Barry Sonnenfeld pair of films, the made for tv movie ‘Addams Family Reunion‘, or the new animated version of the property, somewhere down the years, we have encountered them in our lives.
 And again, there can’t be too many people out there who haven’t heard the classic them tune and have clicked their fingers in time with the characters on screen.
-I used to do it on a weekly basis back in the day and boy, did my fingers hurt sometimes afterwards!
+I used to do it every week back in the day and boy, did my fingers hurt sometimes afterward!

 But I digress.
 Recently, as mentioned above, a new animated screen version of the film has been released.
 Although I have yet to see it, I’m chomping at the bit to watch the film.
 Titan Books have released a tie-in book to go alongside the new film which delves into the art of this new animated movie.
 With a foreword by Conrad Vernon and Greg Tiernan, the co-directors of the new movie and text by Ramin Zahed, I was intrigued to see what the book held in store as I opened the front cover to meet the family once again.

 The Addams Family: The Art of the Animated Movie | By Ramin Zahed